 There are several laser hair removal devices on the market that manufacturers claim can have effective results when used in the privacy of your home.

-We’ve gathered input from 2 board-certified dermatologists one 1 dermatologist for this topic, who have provided knowledge based on their extensive training, so you can decide if an at-home device is right for you.
+We’ve gathered input from 2 board-certified dermatologists one 1 dermatologist for this topic to help you can decide if an at-home device is right for you.

 Dr. Deanne Mraz Robinson, Co-Founder and Partner at Modern Dermatology in Westport, Connecticut; and Assistant Clinical Professor of Dermatology at the Yale University of Medicine in New Haven, recommends the Tria Hair Removal Laser 4X, which she said is the first and only FDA-approved laser for at-home use.